 Purpose: Establish a predictable start that reduces morning frazzle.

-- Draft a visual schedule featuring wake-up time, breakfast, grooming, and backpack check.
+- Draft a visual schedule with wake-up time, breakfast, grooming, and backpack check.

 - Practice the routine on weekends to build muscle memory.

-- Adjust wake-up time by five minutes earlier for three mornings in a row until desired time hits.
+- Adjust wake-up time by five minutes earlier for three mornings in a row until the desired time is reached.

-- Cost/Availability: Free printable templates or smartphone apps with reminder functions.
+- Cost/Availability: Free printable templates or reminder apps

 - Insider Tip: Place the visual schedule near a key alarm clock to create a full morning command center.